Ozark Arkansas LSAT Course offerings

 No. TestMasters students should not study any material until the course begins.
 We teach a comprehensive system of proven strategies and techniques that helps students significantly improve their accuracy and speed on the test.
 Students who begin studying the LSAT without having learned these strategies and techniques may develop habits that are inconsistent with the TestMasters methods, and may need to re-learn a different method of approaching the test in order to get the most out of the TestMasters course.

 Can I work with a private tutor in Ozark?

-How many installments can I make towards the TestMasters Ozark LSAT course tuition?
+How many installment payments can I make towards the tuition of a TestMasters Ozark LSAT course?

 TestMasters allows students to pay for an LSAT prep course in installments as long as they have completed at least a $100 deposit.
 In order for a student to attend LSAT review classes, the course tuition has to be paid in full no later than one week prior to the first scheduled LSAT class meeting.
 Payments can be mailed directly to the TestMasters offices, made directly on a student’s Online Resource Center, or made over the phone.

 The LSAC administered Law School Admission Test is a 4 hour long standardized test that is administered four times yearly.
 It is a requirement for all students applying to ABA accredited law schools in the US.
 The exam is written to test students’ critical reasoning and reading comprehension skills through various logical reasoning, logic games, and reading comprehension questions.

 If I have already studied for the LSAT, will waiting to take the test be detrimental?

 Usually, if students’ test scores on LSAT preptests are regularly at or close to the score they would like to get on the actual Law School Admission Test, they should take the administered test.
 This is because students tend to perform better when the information they have been learning is fresh in their minds.
 Also, when students wait until later in a term to take the LSAT, this delays the submission of their applications and schools with rolling admissions might be less likely to admit them.